ProlificsPanther/Docker-Panther/README.md

-# Dockerize PantherWeb
+# Dockerize Panther Web
-A sample dockerfile to dockerize Panther web application.
-It will help you as a refereance to containerize your Panther client application.
-We are also providing built sample docker panther image and can be pull directly using docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherweb).
+Provided is a Dockerfile that can be used to dockerize  your Panther Client application.
+Also provided are samples of a Docker Panther image  that can  be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherweb).

 ### Usage
 * Panther Web 5.5*